indefibank/dss-deploy-scripts/README.md

       "ilks": {
         "A": {
-          "mat": "<Liquidation ratio value in percentage (e.g. 150)>", "line": "<Debt ceiling value in DAI unit (won't be used if autoLine is > 0)>", "autoLine": "<Max debt ceiling value in DAI unit (for DssAutoLine IAM)>", "autoLineGap": "<Value to set the ceiling over the current ilk debt in DAI unit (for DssAutoLine IAM)>", "autoLineTtl": "<Time between debt ceiling increments (for DssAutoLine IAM)>", "dust": "<Min amount of debt a CDP can hold in DAI unit>" "duty": "<Collateral component of stability fee in percentage per year (e.g. 2.5)>", "flipDeploy": {
+          "mat": "<Liquidation ratio value in percentage (e.g. 150)>", "line": "<Debt ceiling value in STBL unit (won't be used if autoLine is > 0)>", "autoLine": "<Max debt ceiling value in STBL unit (for DssAutoLine IAM)>", "autoLineGap": "<Value to set the ceiling over the current ilk debt in STBL unit (for DssAutoLine IAM)>", "autoLineTtl": "<Time between debt ceiling increments (for DssAutoLine IAM)>", "dust": "<Min amount of debt a CDP can hold in STBL unit>" "duty": "<Collateral component of stability fee in percentage per year (e.g. 2.5)>", "flipDeploy": {
-            "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "dunk": "<Liquidation Quantity in DAI Unit>",
+            "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "dunk": "<Liquidation Quantity in STBL Unit>",
             "beg": "<Minimum bid increase in percentage (e.g. 5.5)>", "ttl": "<Max time between bids in seconds>", "tau": "<Max auction duration in seconds>"
           },
-          "clipDeploy": { // Will be used only if there isn't a flipDeploy "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "hole": "<Max DAI needed to cover debt+fees of active auctions per ilk (e.g. 100,000 DAI)>", "chip": "<Percentage of due to suck from vow to incentivize keepers (e.g. 2%)>", "tip": "<Flat fee to suck from vow to incentivize keepers (e.g. 100 DAI)>", "buf": "<Multiplicative factor to increase starting price (e.g. 125%)>", "tail": "<Time elapsed before auction reset in seconds>", "cusp": "<Percentage taken for the new price before auction reset (e.g. 30%)>",
+          "clipDeploy": { // Will be used only if there isn't a flipDeploy "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "hole": "<Max STBL needed to cover debt+fees of active auctions per ilk (e.g. 100,000 STBL)>", "chip": "<Percentage of due to suck from vow to incentivize keepers (e.g. 2%)>", "tip": "<Flat fee to suck from vow to incentivize keepers (e.g. 100 STBL)>", "buf": "<Multiplicative factor to increase starting price (e.g. 125%)>", "tail": "<Time elapsed before auction reset in seconds>", "cusp": "<Percentage taken for the new price before auction reset (e.g. 30%)>",